 Water Damage Restoration Process

-The restoration process starts with a careful inspection of the causes, degree and extent of damage.
+The restoration process starts with a careful inspection of the causes, degree, and extent of the damage.
 Restoration experts should provide an estimate of costs anticipated for cleanup and rebuilding.

 Water Damage Assessment